atlan-antillia/Image-Segmentation-Multiple-Myeloma/README.md

     └─y
 </pre>
-Each <b>x</b> folder of the dataset contains the ordinary image files of Multiple Myeloma Plasma Cells, and <b>y</b> folder contains the mask image file to identify each Cell of the ordinary image files.
+Each <b>x</b> folder of the dataset contains the ordinary image files of Multiple Myeloma Plasma Cells, and <b>y</b> folder contains the mask file to identify each Cell of the ordinary image files.
   Both the image size of all files in <b>x</b> and <b>y</b> is 2560x1920, which is apparently too large to use for our TensoflowUNet Model.<br>